quasarsincrisis/quasarsincrisis.github.io/talks.md

 Ski Antonucci: "Quasar Viscosity Crisis: I'll believe it when I see it"
 [link]({{ site.url }}/pdfs/ski-contbn.pdf)

-**Note**: Ski unfortunately Ski cannot after all attend the meeting, but was very keen for speakers and attendees to take a look at his contribution before the meeting.
+**Note**: Unfortunately Ski cannot after all attend the meeting, but was very keen for speakers and attendees to take a look at his contribution before the meeting.